benvaljean/benvaljean.github.io/_posts/2007-06-05-DOS_Scripting.markdown

 `  start /wait notepad.exe`

-This works for the majority of programmes, however there could be problems; such as Self-extracting exes.
+This works for the majority of programmes, however there could be problems with Self-extracting exes for instance.

 #### Make a time dealy